 Here’s someone told to just stop doing what she loved to get rid of her pain: http://kdvr.com/2013/05/22/test-finds-foods-that-can-cause-your-aches-and-pains/

-Could MRT be an option for you too?
+Why not try diet instead?
 Read through the site for more information.
 If you’re suffering without a cause, consider giving food a try.